July in Florence, Italy

 Your July in Florence program will be hosted at the Florence University of the Arts (FUA-AUF).

-During your time in Florence, you will become a part of the community, living in your own Florentine apartment and enjoying the many restaurants, cafés and bars throughout this famous city!
+During your time in Florence, you will become a part of the community, living in your own Florentine apartment and enjoying the many restaurants, cafés and cultural sites throughout this famous city!

 Culture in Italy is extremely connected to the food.
 Italians are known for their wood fired pizzas, olive oil and crusty bread, fresh pasta and desserts.
 You will certainly never be hungry in this country!